australiatest/australiatest/_posts/2024-10-26-galleries.md

 permalink: /photography/
 ---

-<h1>{{ page.title }}</h1>
+## {{ page.title }}

-<p>Below are two example galleries.
-The first gallery illustrates basic usage.
-The second gallery illustrate how to include several image galleries into one entry to create more complex structures and tell better stories.</p>
+This page illustrates how to include multiple galleries in one page.
+In particular they shall be in one row.

 {% assign count = 0 %}
 {% assign align = "left" %}